jones139/hdms/README.md

 The software is quite general so may be of use to other small and medium size organisations who wish to manage their documentation in a systematic way.
 There is a demonstration version of the system available at http://catcotegb.co.uk/hdms_demo - login as 'user1' with password 'test').

+A brief Developers Guide can be found [here](https://github.com/jones139/hdms/blob/master/doc/DEV_GUIDE.md) to help new developers find their way around the code.
+But really you need to understand [CakePHP](http://cakephp.org) to be able to follow the code properly, so a CakePHP tutorial would be a good start.

 ## HDMS Features
 * Uses the [CakePHP](http://www.cakephp.org/) framework so it should be easy for other people to maintain in the future if necessary.